UB-LMU/DataCite_BestPracticeGuide/README.md

 ## Usage

-Use this repository as a reference for implementing or understanding the DataCite metadata schema.
+Use this repository as a reference for implementing or understanding the **DataCite Metadata Schema, Version 4.7**.
 You can view or edit the .qmd file with [Quarto](https://quarto.org/) and regenerate the website and PDF as needed.

-This project uses GitHub Actions to automatically build and publish the Quarto website and PDF on every push to the **4.6** branch on GitHub (see [Quarto: Publishing](https://quarto.org/docs/publishing/github-pages.html)).
+This project uses GitHub Actions to automatically build and publish the Quarto website and PDF on every push to the **4.7** branch on GitHub (see: [Quarto: Publishing](https://quarto.org/docs/publishing/github-pages.html)).

 The workflow: